marcpa00/FileViewer-with-selectable-filechooser/README.md

 * open a file, notice how the open file dialog looks like and behave

+## Step 2 : install selectable-filechooser plugin from Griffon Artifact Portal

+* install the plugin in the sample

+       griffon install-plugin selectable-filechooser

+* update the sample sources to latest on master branch

+		git checkout master

+* run the modified application :

+	    griffon run-app

+* notice the different file choosers used by each selector button
+* look at the differences of subdirectory ```griffon-app``` between "original" and "HEAD" of master branch to see what have been modified in the sample sources to use selectable-filechooser.

+	    git diff original HEAD griffon-app

-## Step 2 : install selectable-filechooser plugin
+## Step 2 (alternate method) : install selectable-filechooser plugin from sources

-(until the plugin finds its way to central repository, you will have to build the plugin from the sources)
+Alternatively, you can get the plugin's sources and build it locally with griffon.

 * checkout sources of plugin in a sibling folder